NVIDIA/modulus/docs/api/modulus.distributed.rst

-Modulus Distributed
+PhysicsNeMo Distributed
 ===================

-.. automodule:: modulus.distributed
+.. automodule:: physicsnemo.distributed
-.. currentmodule:: modulus.distributed
+.. currentmodule:: physicsnemo.distributed

-Distributed utilites in Modulus are designed to simplify implementation of parallel training and make inference scripts easier by providing a unified way to configure and query parameters associated with the distributed environment.
-The utilites in ``modulus.distributed`` build on top of the utilites from ``torch.distributed`` and abstract out some of the complexities of setting up a distributed execution environment.
+Distributed utilites in PhysicsNeMo are designed to simplify implementation of parallel training and make inference scripts easier by providing a unified way to configure and query parameters associated with the distributed environment.
+The utilites in ``physicsnemo.distributed`` build on top of the utilites from ``torch.distributed`` and abstract out some of the complexities of setting up a distributed execution environment.

-The example below shows how to setup a simple distributed data parallel training recipe using the distributed utilites in Modulus.
+The example below shows how to setup a simple distributed data parallel training recipe using the distributed utilites in PhysicsNeMo.
 `DistributedDataParallel <https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html>`_
 in PyTorch provides the framework for data parallel training by reducing parameter gradients across multiple worker processes after the backwards pass.
 The code below shows how to specify